 What are the Overhead Costs?

-- Examples basically includes the cost of Indirect Material, Indirect Labor and Indirect Expenses.
-It varies from business to business and they are an indispensable part associated with the smooth running of the business.
+- Examples include the cost of Indirect Material, Indirect Labor, and Indirect Expenses.
+It varies from business to business, and they are an indispensable part associated with the smooth running of the business.

 - They vary with the level of production (Variable Overheads), or they may be altogether independent of the level of output (Fixed Overheads) or a mix of both (Semi-Variable Cost).